 This email will contain a memo outlining the process for enrolment as well as several attachments which will outline a description of each of the benefits, costs, waiting period and the enrolment form.

-It is important to note: The email is sent to your Sheridan Collegee email address ONLY.
+It is important to note: The email is sent to your Sheridan College employee email address ONLY.
+It is your responsibility to check this email frequently for any College communications

 Q What types of benefits are there?